 Tishan Hsu: Liquid Circuit

-Tishan Hsu: Liquid Circuit is the New-York-based artist's first museum survey exhibition in the United States.
-The exhibition traces Hsu’s key ideas and demonstrates how they clearly resonate in the works of younger artists coming of age today.
-In the mid-1980s Hsu began a series of works that considered the implications of the accelerated use of technology and artificial intelligence and their impact on the body and human condition.
-His work is distinct from well-documented approaches to art making in the 1980s that relied upon strategies of appropriation, a use of references to popular culture, as well as Neo-geo and other tendencies toward abstraction.
-Yet Hsu’s work takes on minimalist legacies in its reduced forms, and also processes the textures and colors of screens and other aesthetic clues of the emergent information age.
-The artist’s work throughout this period considers the object’s phenomenological properties and the shifting visual landscape.
+Liquid Circuit is New York-based artist Tishan Hsu’s first museum survey exhibition in the United States.
+In the mid-1980s, Hsu began a series of works that consider the impact of the accelerated use of technology and artificial intelligence on the body and the human condition.
+His early work is distinct from the era’s well-documented approaches to art making that engaged strategies of appropriation and references to popular culture.
+It also differs from the period’s return to abstraction, for example the works of American Neo-geo artists, who were aligned with so-called neo-geometric conceptualism and a critique of consumer culture.
+Hsu’s work takes on the legacy of Minimalism’s reduced forms and processes the textures and colors of screens and other aesthetic emblems of the emergent information age.

-Tishan Hsu: Liquid Circuit is curated by SculptureCenter curator Sohrab Mohebbi.
-The Hammer’s presentation is organized by curator Aram Moshayedi.
+Tishan Hsu: Liquid Circuit is organized by SculptureCenter, New York, and is curated by Sohrab Mohebbi, curator.
+The Hammer’s presentation is organized by Aram Moshayedi, Robert Soros Curator, with Nicholas Barlow, curatorial assistant.

 Born in Boston, Massachusetts, Tishan Hsu spent his first years in Zurich, Switzerland.
 He grew up in Ohio, Wisconsin, Virginia, and New York.
 Hsu had his first one-person exhibition as a teenager in Virginia, where his paintings were shown throughout the region.
 He studied architecture at the Massachusetts Institute of Technology where he received his BSAD in 1973 and MArch in 1975.
 While at MIT, he studied film at Harvard University’s Carpenter Center.
 He moved to New York in 1979, where he currently resides.
 Hsu first exhibited in New York at the Pat Hearn Gallery.
 Since 1985, Hsu has shown in the United States, Europe, and Mexico, with works in many public and private collections.
 From 1988-90, Hsu lived and worked in Cologne, and from 2013-16, he maintained a studio in Shanghai.